mfiers/Moa/sphinx/install.rst

 - `fist <http://mfiers.github.com/Moa/api/fist.html>`_

-These can be installed using `easy_install
+These can be installed using
-<http://jinja.pocoo.org/2/>`_, which subsequently can be used to
 install Moa::

     easy_install-2.6 moa